sanikakangane/MAILING-ADDRESS/README.md

 # MAILING-ADDRESS
-This is a code,the output that will print is nothing but user's address.
+This is a code, the output that will print is nothing but user's address.
 <br> #python#